LLNL/zfp/docs/source/python.rst

   by the caller.
 If *out = None*, a new NumPy array is allocated.
 Otherwise, *out* specifies the NumPy array or memory buffer to decompress into.
-  Regardless, the decompressed NumPy array is returned unless an error occurs, in which case an exception is thrown.
+  Regardless, the decompressed NumPy array is returned unless an error occurs, in which case an exception is thrown.G

 In :py:func:`_decompress`, *ztype* is one of the |zfp| supported scalar types (see :c:type:`zfp_type`), which are available in |zfpy| as